crest4.classify

 similarity search.
 By default, parallelism is turned

-off and this value is 1.
-If you pass the value `True`
+off, and this value is 1.
+If you pass the value

-we will run as many processes as there are CPUs but
+`True,` we will run as many processes as there are

 search_db: The database used for the sequence similarity search.